Acers-Org/digiphront-backend/README.md

 This project is possible as a result of the collaborative work of the members list below:

 - Remilekun Odegbani
-- Deelite
+- Damilola Davids
-- Kotoye Gbemisola
+- Gbemisola Kotoye
 - Evelyn Anyebe